nairamCode/Calculator-Addons/README.md

 This is a collection of addons I coded for my school calculator.

 # Description
 "Mathematicians are lazy!" -My Math Teacher ...
-Because of that I thougt I should code this so I don't have to do .
+Because of that I thougt I should code this so I don't have to do these things by myself.
 It's probably not allowed in major test but yeah.
 I used the Casio fx-9860G3.
 More things will be added over time.
 I don't recommend cheating in exams or any other test with this.

 # Setup
 1. Connect the calculator with the usb cable to any usb port on your pc